huntdatacenter/docs/docs/working-in-your-lab/guides/workbench-stata.md

 ## Describe data

-The `auto` data set is now available in your notebook for further investigation, for example by the `describe` and `summarize` commands.
+The `auto` data set is now available in your notebook for further investigation.
+Let's run a few examples to get us going.

-First, let's cut and paste the following text and hit `shift+enter` to run the command:
+First, let's cut and paste the following text and hit `shift+enter` to describe your data variables:

 ```python
 // describe your variables
 describe
 ```

-This should return a description of your data:
+This should return a description of data variables:

 ![Stata describe](./images/stata_describe.png)

-Then, let's try the `summarize` command:
+Then, let's try the `summarize` command to describe your data:

 ```python
 // summarize your data